jxjo/PlanformCreator2/README.md

 # Planform Creator 2

--- Work in Progress --

 An app to design a wing focusing on model sailplanes

-* Define the planform based on function defined chord distribution functions
+* Define the planform based on chord distribution functions
-* Major parameter is the hinge line of the wing
+* Major parameter is the hinge line of the wing and the flap depth at root and tip
 * Add an arbitrary number of wing sections with fixed position or relative chord length
 * Generate blended airfoils for intermediate wing sections ('strak')
 * Import dxf outline of a wing either as template for a new wing or as reference for an existing wing